-Sylva was educated at Havergal Ladies College in Toronto, an exclusive girls’ school that admitted few Jews in the 1920s.
+Gelber was educated at Havergal Ladies College in Toronto, an exclusive girls’ school that admitted few Jews in the 1920s.
 Summers were spent at Camp Modin in Maine, an early Jewish and Hebrew educational camp, the alumni of which included members of the American-Jewish communal elite.
-Her application to Barnard College in 1929 was rejected, because “the Jewish quota was already filled.”
+Her application to Barnard College in 1929 was rejected because “the Jewish quota was already filled.”
 She took courses at Columbia, New York University, and the University of Toronto that did not lead to a degree.
 After a stint as a columnist for the Jewish Standard, a Toronto Zionist publication then edited by Meyer Weisgal (1894–1977), she left for Palestine in 1932.

 Over time, Gelber drew apart from her former friends in the yishuv.
 To some extent, ideological differences caused the estrangement.
 But her romantic involvement with a British official was also a factor.
 In the charged atmosphere of the struggle for Jewish statehood waged against the British and the Arabs, doubts arose regarding Gelber’s loyalties.
 She returned to Canada in 1948 soured on the Zionist enterprise.

 Gelber held honorary degrees from Queen’s, Memorial, Guelph, Trent, and Mount St. Vincent’s universities.
 She was awarded the Canadian Centennial Medal in 1967 and made an officer of the Order of Canada in 1975.
-She served on the boards of governors of Trent University, the Canadian Human Rights Foundation, and the Canada-Israel Cultural Foundation, which her brother, Arthur, had helped to establish.
+She served on the boards of governors of Trent University and the Canadian Human Rights Foundation.
+In 1978 she served as vice-president of the latter.
+She was also on the board of the Canada-Israel Cultural Foundation, which her brother, Arthur, had helped to establish.